wesback/fleetpulse-chat/README.md

    git clone https://github.com/wesback/fleetpulse-chat.git
    cd fleetpulse-chat

-   # Configure environment
+   # Create .env file if not present
-   cp .env.example .env
+   cp .env.example .env  # If .env.example does not exist, create it based on README variables
    # Edit .env with your settings

    # Start services